Azure Workload Identity: A Step-by-Step Implementation Guide for Secure Cloud Access

 What is the difference between Managed Identity and Workload Identity?

-Can I use Workload Identity if my cluster is not on Azure?
+Can I use Workload Identity if I'm not running AKS?